jpquinto/cse15l-lab-reports/lab-report-1-week-2.md

 `$ cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI

 You can use the up-arrow on your keyboard to recall the last command that was run.
+---
 ## Wrapping Up
 This is all for my tutorial on remote connecting.
-Thank you for reading and I hope this worked for you!
+Thank you for reading and I hope this worked for you! **Have a great day!**